 - Check for new species descriptions.

 - Identify potential collaborators with significant citation records.

 - Integrate searching, writing, and bibliography creation into one streamlined process.

 - Comprehensive Coverage: Covers over 5,000 serials, plus many other sources of information including books, reports, and meetings.
-Every item included in Zoological Record has met the high standards of an objective evaluation process that eliminates clutter and excess and delivers data that is accurate, meaningful and timely.

 - Insightful Analysis Options: Find hidden trends and patterns, gain insight into emerging fields of research, and identify leading researchers, institutions, and journals with the Analyze Tool.

 - Backfile Data to 1864: Track 150 years of vital data and find the supporting - or refuting - data you need.

 Today's premier research platform that helps you quickly find, analyze, and share information in the sciences, social sciences, arts, and humanities.
 You get integrated access to high quality literature through a unified platform.